mphill/recoil-readonly/README.md

+# About

-This demonstrates an issue where recoil state that has an object is readonly on Expo 49
+This demonstrates an issue where recoil state that has an object is readonly on Expo

+# To run:
+- cd recoil-readonly
+- npm run android
+- npm run ios